f0enix/motioncam/README.md

 ### Tonemapping

-Motion Cam uses the [exposure fusion algorithm](https://mericam.github.io/exposure_fusion/index.html) shared by Google’s HDR+.
-It produces pleasing and natural images.
+Motion Cam uses the algorithm [exposure fusion](https://mericam.github.io/exposure_fusion/index.html) for tonemapping.
 The algorithm blends multiple different exposures to produce an HDR image.
 Instead of capturing multiple exposures, it artificially generates the overexposed image and uses the original exposure as inputs to the algorithm.
 The shadows slider in the app controls the overexposed image.

 ### Sharpening and Detail Enhancement